Pronounced: Gas-tro-ee-sof-a-geal re-flux disease

 Other tests may include:

 Lifestyle change can help improve symptoms.
-Your doctor may suggest these lifestyle changes:
+Your child's doctor may suggest these lifestyle changes:

 In most cases, treatment starts with making lifestyle changes.
 Medication may be given if your baby's GERD doesn't improve.
 The medication can help to decrease acid in the stomach and help the area heal.
 Medication options may include: